PickyDogFish/dragonhack-vr-store/README.md

-# DRAGONHACK 2022 VR store
+# DVIRTUAL WEB-STORE

+##Dragonhack 2022 project created in 24 hours##

-Hackaton project of a conceptual API managed VR store created in 24h.
+Concept of a working API for a VR store frontend.

+Used technologies:

+  - Unity game engine
+  - Blender 3D modeling and texturing
+  - Dbeaver database tool